How to stop a superstar is biggest challenge in NHL playoffs | FOX Sports

 Nothing gets more attention in the Stanley Cup playoffs than a superstar, from the likes of McDavid, Ovechkin and Crosby to rookie of the year front-runner Auston Matthews and game-changing defensemen Erik Karlsson and Brent Burns.
 Slowing them down takes days of preparation and scouting, the right strategy and a village on the ice to keep top players from taking over a game or a series.

-”Those guys are difference-makers in the game,” said coach Peter DeBoer, whose San Jose Sharks have held McDavid of the Edmonton Oilers to two points in four games. ”When you look at the analytics and the percentage of the offense he’s involved with with their team, it’s something you’d be crazy not to pay attention to.”
+”Those guys are difference-makers in the game,” said coach Peter DeBoer, whose San Jose Sharks have held McDavid of the Edmonton Oilers to three points in five games. ”When you look at the analytics and the percentage of the offense he’s involved with with their team, it’s something you’d be crazy not to pay attention to.”

 There’s a reason lesser-known players Zack Kassian, Bobby Ryan, Jaden Schwartz and Jake Guentzel lead the playoffs in game-winning goals with so much attention devoted to bottling up and frustrating the stars.